Welcome to the White Light Archives

 We rehearsed for months before even considering performing live.
 Our music was multi-textured, with a complexity that rivaled the most progressive bands of the day.
 The audience didn't know the difference between our "skeleton" versions and the full pieces, but we did.
 All along, the idea was to bypass the local scene if at all possible.
 Not to say that we wouldn't play local gigs; the experience is invaluable, and it's just plain fun.
 But the theory was that if the music was good enough, the need to develop a large local following to impress the recording companies could be sidestepped.
 It turns out that we were right, and circumstances almost proved it.

-Fun Times: In search of a home; A hasty retreat; Euphama Bleschmidt, and a real redneck encounter
+Fun Times: In search of a home; A hasty retreat; Uphama Blechschmidt, and a real redneck encounter

 The Farmhouse